-NOTE: This by-election was postponed from the 19th of March to the 19th of November due to the Coronavirus pandemic, and may be re-scheduled again at short notice.
+NOTE: This by-election was postponed at very short notice from the 19th of March to the 19th of November due to the Coronavirus pandemic, and may be re-scheduled again at short notice.

 Clackmannanshire absolutely loves a March by-election, so it does.
 There was one in the North ward in 2018.
 Then we had one in the Central ward last year.
-Now it’s East’s turn, as Conservative councillor Bill Mason has resigned for health reasons, having first been elected in 2017.
+This year it should have been East’s turn, as Conservative councillor Bill Mason had resigned for health reasons, having first been elected in 2017.
+(As an aside, you can see all three generations of BBS mapping styles via Clacks by-elections.)
 However, this year, the March by-election wasn’t to be.
-It was cancelled just the day before it was originally due as Coronavirus took hold.
-(As an aside, you can see all three generations of BBS mapping styles via Clacks by-elections.)
+It was cancelled just the day before it was originally due as Coronavirus took hold, and eventually rescheduled to November.

 At a full election, Clacks East elects 3 councillors.
 The ward includes the historic county town of Clackmannan itself, although it’s long since been overtaken by Alloa as the centre of the Wee County.
 Most of the rest of the population live in the other main town of Dollar or in Pool of Muckhart in the northeastern corner.

 Clacks has typically been a Labour-SNP battleground, but the Conservatives have been doing well recently, and have had substantial strength in the East ward for ages.
 For the Scottish Parliament, it’s part of the Clackmannanshire and Dunblane constituency, which has been held by the SNP since 2003 (as Ochil until 2011).
 For Westminster it falls under Ochil and South Perthshire, which has changed hands repeatedly.
 Labour held it until the SNP surge in 2015, the Conservatives then took it in 2017, and it went SNP again last year.